training-practice-sofkau/C3-2023-Nest-backend-Uruguay/README.md

 The following are the guidelines that should be taken into account for the development of the workshop to be submitted:

-1. Code all the services of the proposed system.
+1. Create all DTOs.
-2. If you consider that a service should have an additional method, feel free to implement and code it in relation to the existing repositories and methods.
-3. If you consider that additional method is required in the existing repositories, you may also code it according to your needs.
+2. Validate all dtos.
+3. Implement dto instead of models ( review mapping )
+4. Create all controller.

-Do not forget to consult the Nest documentation if you consider it necessary: [Nest Documentation](https://docs.nestjs.com/).
+Do not forget to consult the Nest documentation if you consider it necessary: [Nest Documentation](https://docs.nestjs.com/controllers).

 ### Important note
 Do not forget that for this workshop, you should make at least 10 commits properly documented (title and message body).